Blood Family Isn’t Always Healthy Family

 Let me give a quick example, so you understand what narrative fits my above description, because you can’t blame family members who give you attitude back when you are also being rude or aggressive or mean.
 That’s not what I’m saying.
 But take this one, as its a true story and is about the same family member in question, just a different scenario:

 This family member picked me up to stay over at her place recently, and she just got a new car.
 When we got out of said car, she mentioned how she couldn’t find a way to turn on the door-light setting so that when she opens the door the interior light comes on.
 I simply said there’s usually a setting found wherever the overhead light is.
-She replied with a hostile snap: “I’ve never seen that before and I’ve already looked.”
+She replied with a rude snap: “I’ve never seen that before and I’ve already looked.”
 It was an over-aggressively-toned response for me making a simple statement about where I’ve seen the setting before.
 Pardon me for trying to help and I dropped it immediately with no reply.

 But guess what we found the next morning?
 The door-light setting exactly where I suggested.